dbushenko/trurl/README.md

 * Command 'list' shows available templates.
 Technically it finds all the files *.metainfo in $HOME/.trurl/repo and prints thir first lines.
 * Command 'help <template>' prints detailed info about the template.
 * Command 'create' intended to generate projects, just specify an available project template name.
 You may also sepcify optional parameters.
 In any case at least one parameter will be available in project template -- 'ProjectName' which corresponds to the provided <name> parameter.
 * Command 'new' generates template file, generated file will be named as specified in 'name'.
 It uses Mustache format in templates and accepts mandatory parameters.
+In any case at least one parameter will be available in the file template -- 'FileName' which corresponds to the provided <name> parameter.

 Parameters for commands 'create' and 'new' may be of two types: JSON and simple string.